Morgan Ketzner Looks Smoking Hot In High-Waisted Red Panties & Bra

-Morgan Ketzner slipped into a vibrant, yet skimpy, lingerie set for a brand new Instagram update, which was posted her account on Friday, December 4.
+Morgan Ketzner slipped into a vibrant and skimpy lingerie set for a brand new Instagram update, which was posted to her account on Friday, December 4.

 In the racy pics, Morgan looked smoking hot as she decided to take a break from her usual bikini posts.
-The blond bombshell decided to sport a pair of high-waisted red panties and a matching bra instead.
+The blond bombshell opted to sport a pair of high-waisted red panties and a matching bra instead.

-The scanty underwear were cut high over her curvy hips while showing off her muscular thighs and sexy tan lines.
-The garment wrapped snugly around her midsection, and featured a daring cutout in the middle to show off even more skin.
+The scanty briefs were cut high over her curvy hips, while showing off her toned thighs and sexy tan lines.
+The garment wrapped snugly around her midsection and featured a daring cutout in the middle to reveal even more skin.

-The bra included thin straps that showcased her gym-honed arms and shoulders.
-It also boasted a low-cut neckline that drew attention to her abundant cleavage.
+The bra included thin straps which showcased her gym-honed arms and shoulders.
+It also boasted a low-cut neckline which drew attention to her abundant cleavage.
 Morgan’s flat tummy and incredible abs were also in plain sight for the snaps.

-In the first photo, Morgan stood in front of a white wall with her legs crossed and her hip pushed out.
+In the first photo, Morgan stood in front of a white wall with one leg crossed in front of the other and her hip pushed out.
 She rested one hand at her side as the other came up to grab at her hair.
 She tilted her head and gave a seductive stare into the lens.
-The second shot was similar, but was zoomed out in order to show off her full body.
+The second shot was similar but was zoomed out in order to show her full body.
 She geotagged her location as Miami Beach, Florida.

-Her sandy, blond hair was parted to the side.
-The strands were styled in loose waves that spilled over both of her shoulders and fell down her back.
+Her sandy blond hair was parted in the center and styled in loose waves which spilled over both of her shoulders and down her back.

-Morgan’s 621,000-plus followers made quick work of showing some love to the snap by clicking the like button more than 4,800 times in less than an hour after it was shared to her feed.
+Morgan’s 621,000-plus followers made quick work of showing some love for the post by clicking the like button more than 4,800 times in less than an hour after it was shared to her feed.
 Her supporters also hit up the comments section to leave over 200 messages during that time.

 “You’re unreal,” one follower stated.